securycore/MLRD-Machine-Learning-Ransomware-Detection/README.md

 # MLRD Machine Learning Ransomware Detection
-MLRD is a machine learning based malware analyzer written in Python 3 that can be used to detect ransomware.
+MLRD is a machine learning based malware analyser written in Python 3 that can be used to detect ransomware.

 ## Features:
 * Analyses and Extracts features from PE file headers to determine if a file is malicious or not.